 Hormonal therapy for transgender people replaces the hormones naturally occurring in their bodies with those of the other sex.

-- Male-to-female hormonal treatment is provided to inhibit male characteristics and promote feminine characteristics, such as breast formation and elimination of body hair growth.
+- Man-to-woman hormonal treatment is provided to inhibit male characteristics and promote feminine characteristics, such as breast formation and elimination of body hair growth.

-Both male hormones (androgens) and female hormones (estrogens) are present in males and females alike, but in vastly different amounts.
+Both male hormones (androgens) and female hormones (estrogens) are present in men and women alike, but in vastly different amounts.
 Giving the right amount of the right hormone is important in the life-long management of transgender hormonal therapy.

 To obtain sex reassignment therapy, a full psychological or psychiatric evaluation by a certified professional will be performed prior to the start of hormonal therapy.
 This is important to ensure that the diagnosis of transgender re-assignment is not clouded by an underlying psychiatric disorder.